 How To Develop an Android Application?

 To develop an Android app, a developer follows a structured process that involves designing, coding, testing, and deploying the application using Android software development techniques.
-This process ensures the app is functional, user-friendly, and optimized for different devices.
+Android application development ensures the app is functional, user-friendly, and optimized for different devices.

 To develop an Android app, the following steps are implemented: